-An eating disorder is categorized as a mental illness where there is an unhealthy relationship with food.
-Someone who suffers from an eating disorder often struggles with body image and disrupts their normal activities with unusual eating habits to alter their appearance.
+1. Eating disorders are categorized as mental illnesses where there is an unhealthy relationship with food.
+People with eating disorders often struggle with body image and disrupts their normal activities with unusual eating habits to alter their appearance.

-Approximately 24 million people in the U.S. struggle with an eating disorder.
-Almost 50 percent of these people also meet the criteria for depression.
+4. Approximately 24 million people in the U.S. struggle with an eating disorder.
+Almost 50% of these people also meet the criteria for depression.

-A mere 10 percent of people with eating disorders receive treatment, and of those only 35 percent seek treatment from a facility that specializes in eating disorders.
+5. A mere 10% of people with eating disorders receive treatment, and of those only 35% seek treatment from a facility that specializes in eating disorders.

-In a college campus survey, 91 percent of the women admitted to controlling their weight through dieting.
-22 percent said they dieted “often” or “always.”
+6. In a college campus survey, 91% of the women admitted to controlling their weight through dieting.
+22% said they dieted “often” or “always.”

-More than 50 percent of teen girls and nearly 33 percent of teen boys admit to using unhealthy methods to control their weight including smoking cigarettes, skipping meals, fasting, vomiting, or taking laxatives.
+8. More than 50% of teen girls and nearly 33% of teen boys admit to using unhealthy methods to control their weight including smoking cigarettes, skipping meals, fasting, vomiting, or taking laxatives.

-An estimated 25 percent of college-age girls resort to bingeing and purging to manage their weight.
-58 percent of the studied girls felt social pressure to maintain a certain size.
+9. An estimated 25%t of college-age girls resort to bingeing and purging to manage their weight.
+58% of the studied girls felt social pressure to maintain a certain size.

-Men make up 10 to 15 percent of the population with anorexia and bulimia, but are the least likely to seek help due to the gender stereotypes surrounding the disorders.
+10. Men make up 10 to 15% of the population with anorexia and bulimia, but are the least likely to seek help due to the gender stereotypes surrounding the disorders.

 11. 69% of girls ages 10 to 18 confirm that photographs of models and celebrities in magazines inspired their desired body shape.